 The Little Bellas program is a non-competitive program that offers week-long half and full day camps, weekly program sessions, and event camps for girls ages 7 to 18 years old.
 Our mentoring model allows girls to have fun on trails and play games in an uninhibited environment that encourages them to be themselves.

 What does the program cost?

 We offer scholarships based on each individuals families need, so cost is not a barrier to participation.
-Our program cost is $225 for our weekly program, $330 for our full day week-long camp, $190 for our half day week-long camp and an average $150 for event camps.
-Our title sponsorship, Specialized, and supporting sponsor, G-form and LL Bean, generously help keep program cost low for all girls by subsidizing each participant entry fee on average of $70.
+Our program cost the same in every geography across the coutnry.
+Our sponsors generously help keep program cost low for all girls by subsidizing each participant entry fee on average of $50.

 How do I apply for a scholarship?

 We've provided financial aid to every girl in need since the program started in 2007.
 If there is space in the program, we do our best to more than accommodate anyone's need.
 To apply for a scholarship, simply register for the program and click YES when the asked about a scholarship.
 After submitting an application while registering, we will be in touch to discuss the scholarship and retroactively charge the card on file if appropriate.

 Our Spring programs open January 2nd at 9am local program time.
 For our Summer and Fall programs, we open registration on February 1st at 9am local program time.
 Click here to learn more about our program.
 (For example, VT programs open at 9am EST and CA programs open at 9am PST.)